camille-vanhoffelen/practical-data-scientist/prepwork/README.md

 No, take a break and try again :)

-#### This prepwork is too difficult.
-Is the course for me?
+#### What if I can't complete the code challenges?

-Maybe not ... yet.
-Explore [one](https://www.codecademy.com/learn/learn-python-3) of [many](https://www.learnpython.org/) online resources to sharpen your skill set, or try some [challenges](https://www.hackerrank.com/domains/python).
-Then come back when you're ready!
+It's ok!
+The challenges don't have a unique solution, and are somewhat open-ended - so please submit whatever you have.
+If you found the prepwork too difficult, we will recommend some Python learning resources to get you ready before the next cohort.

 ## :envelope: Contact

-For more questions, or if you are stuck with the workstation setup, please contact us directly through the course public discord.
+For more questions, or if you are stuck with the workstation setup, please contact us directly on discord.